 Major data breaches are a destructive reality– and the problem is growing.
 According to a Ponemon Institute study, 59% of companies said that they have experienced a data breach caused by one of their vendors or third-parties.
 In the US, that percentage is even higher, at 61%—up 5% over last year’s study and up 12% since 2016.

 Managing user access has changed drastically in the past decade or so.
-Identity and Access Management (IAM) tools used to assume a one-to-one relationship between a network access point or a computer and a user.
+Identity and Access Management tools are used to assume a one-to-one relationship between a network access point or a computer and a user.
 But, as cloud-based applications and networks (i.e. AWS, SaaS, etc.) become more the rule than the exception, these assumptions become outdated.
 Users may need access from anywhere, at any time, via any device.
-We expect IAM tools to be consistent and intuitive across platforms and applications.
+We expect identity and access management tools to be consistent and intuitive across platforms and applications.
 And that’s just for employee access.
 It’s no wonder that Gartner listed privileged account management as the top security project for CISOs to focus on in 2019.

 As companies rely more and more on vendors and third-parties to manage their CRM, back-office, and e-commerce infrastructure, it becomes more difficult to understand exactly who has access to sensitive company data.
 So, while depending on vendors increases efficiency, it also increases your vulnerability to threats.